Aramco extends bidding deadline for Jizan refinery

 Separately, bids for expansion of an oil lubricants refinery in Yanbu, the Saudi Aramco Lubricating Oil Refining Co (Luberef), are due to be submitted on September 1.

-Luberef, established in 1976, produces around 550,000 metric tons (606,271 tons) per year of oil lubricants at its two refineries on the kingdom’s Red Sea coast at Jeddah and Yanbu.
+Luberef, established in 1976, produces around 550,000 tonnes per year of oil lubricants at its two refineries on the kingdom’s Red Sea coast at Jeddah and Yanbu.

 As a result of the expansion in the Yanbu refinery, which now has a capacity of 280,000 tpy of oil lubricants, a type of base oil that is new to the Gulf region will be produced.